 Funding & Management

 The cultural planning effort will be stewarded by the Cultural Office of the Pikes Peak Region, which will serve as the fiscal conduit for all funding and expenses, and the administrative lead.
-The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a volunteer Cultural Plan Steering Committee of creative leaders formed in October 2018.
+The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a 21-member volunteer Cultural Plan Steering Committee of creative leaders formed in October 2018.
 Eventually, focus group meetings, one-on-one interviews, online surveys, and community engagement efforts during the planning process will include artists, leaders of arts organizations and groups, for-profit creative businesses, arts patrons and donors, community partners and cross-sector peers, and many more.
 The Cultural Office’s Deputy Director, Angela Seals, serves as the project’s coordinator in support of professional cultural planning consultants, There Squared LLC.